(Disclosure: Some of the links below may be affiliate links)

-When I started working on improving my finances, I created a budget for myself.
+When I started improving my finances, I created a budget for myself.
 I set several categories for my expenses.

 I started with a budget in which the sum of my categories was equal to my income.
 And when my income was increasing, I was also increasing my budget.
-In the beginning, it was working okay, and I was still saving money.
+Initially, it was working okay, and I was still saving money.

 For instance, here is one of my monthly budgets:

 But then, seeing the margin in my budget, I allowed myself to spend more and more.
-Instead of saving more when my income increased, I was simply spending more.
+Instead of saving more when my income increased, I spent more.

 After a while, I stopped budgeting.
 I am still tracking my expenses, and I think I will never stop.
 It is essential for my personal finances.
 To not spend too much, I keep track of my savings each month.
 Tracking my expense is what helps me keep them in check.

 As you can see, over the years, I have used several ways to budget.
 I started with a simple category budget.
 And then, I moved to separate my savings from my budget.
-And finally, I end up with simply tracking my expenses and focusing on my savings rate.
+And finally, I ended up simply tracking my expenses and focusing on my savings rate.